-The peak night of the 2013 Geminid meteor shower is expected to be from late evening tonight (Friday, December 13) until dawn tomorrow (Saturday, December 14).
+The peak night of the 2013 Geminid meteor shower is expected to be from late evening tonight (Friday, December 13) until dawn tomorrow (December 14).
 The meteors will be flying, but will you see them in the bright light of the waxing gibbous moon?
-Well, maybe the brighter ones.
-Your best bet on this night is to watch in the narrow window between moonset and dawn on Saturday.
+The brighter ones, yes, and the Geminids do tend to be bright.
+If you want a moonless sky, your best bet on this night is to watch in the narrow window between moonset and dawn on Saturday.
 To optimize your chances, get up early on Saturday and drive out into the country, where you’ll have the darkest possible sky.
+If you do that, you might see dozens of meteors per hour!
 Follow the links below to learn more about the 2013 Geminid meteor shower.

 When is the best time to watch the Geminids in 2013?
 As a general rule, the Geminid meteor shower intensifies after midnight and produces the greatest number of meteors for a few hours, centered around 2 a.m.
 That’s true no matter where you are around the globe, and it’s true whether the moon is up or not.

 Unfortunately, while the moon is up, it’ll drown out some of the meteors.
 So wait until moonset, in the hours before dawn on the morning of December 14.
 This custom sunrise calendar will help you learn the time of moonset and sunrise at your precise location, on these nights.
 Be sure to click the option for moonrise/moonset times.